tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 request that matches the one your web browser made.
 I would finish the part of the site from the web scraping lesson that involved the messy HTTP request.

+### Lesson XXX: Data storage
+Data is a table, but you can store it in a lot of ways.

+I'll also talk about how data stores can be used as interfaces between languages.

+A toy project could involve querying a JSON API, loading that into a fancy database, querying that database, maybe serializing the output as CSV, and then doing something pretty with the resulting data.

+### Lessons XXX: Statistics, machine learning, &c.
+I think it's too easy for people to talk more than is helpful about statistics or machine learning.
+I don't know how many lessons I would devote to this, but here are some things that would get discussed

+* Fundamental statistical concepts like mean and variance
+* Emphasizing prediction versus inference, which I see as the main distinction between machine learning and statistics
+* Categorizing algorithms
+  * Unsupervised versus supervised
+  * Type signature (like this: one discrete variables ~ many continuous variables)
+  * Frequentist versus Bayesian

+A project could involve computing some quantity or building some model based on some data that students already have.

 ## Specific projects
 Preferably, there wouldn't be much of me standing in a room giving formal